The 6 Tips to Dramatic Play Outdoors

-Humans have an ability that set us miles apart from other species: we can imagine.
-This is a gift that makes possible visions of a better world, and eventually a play-plan to achieve a better life for all.
-This cognitive force is learned and appreciated already from very early on, through play.
+Humans have an ability that sets us miles apart from other species.
+It's a gift that makes better versions of the world possible and eventually, a plan to achieve a better life for all.
+This cognitive force is learned and appreciated from a very early age through play.

-The newest research indicates infants, before they can speak, can take in advanced cognitive and social-emotional learning through make-believe play, or dramatic play because the ability to imagine is there long before language.
+The latest research indicates that before they can speak, infants can take in advanced cognitive and social-emotional learning through make-believe play or dramatic play.
+It's due to the fact that imagination exists long before language.